dataforseo/TypeScriptClient/docs/interfaces/IKeywordsDataBingKeywordsForSiteTaskPostRequestInfo.md

 if you don’t specify this field, data will be provided for the last 12 months;
 minimum value: two years back from today’s date;
 maximum value: one month from today’s date;
-note: we do not recommend using a custom time range for the past year’s dates;
 date format: "yyyy-mm-dd"
 example:
 "2020-03-15"
+Note: we do not recommend using a custom time range for the past year’s dates

 #### Source

-main.ts:131895
+main.ts:133080

 ***